Are you considering investing some money in the financial market, but you’d rather not be actively involved?

 Wealthsimple has been rocking the investment industry since Michael Katchen founded it in 2014.
-It is a famous robo advisor Canada has that boasts of more than $4 billion in assets under management.
-The interface is sleek and offers a fantastic user experience so you can easily track your performance.
+It is a famous robo advisor in Canada that boasts of more than $4 billion in assets under management.
+The interface is sleek and offers a fantastic user experience, so you can easily track your performance.

 WealthSimple also operates and serves hundreds of thousands of clients in the U.S. and U.K. You can open investment accounts like RRSPs, TFSAs, RRIFs, LIRAs, RESPs, and more non-registered accounts with Wealthsimple in Canada.

 Apart from the standard robo-advisor portfolios, they offer other areas of investment.
 Examples are the Wealthsimple Trade and Wealthsimple Cash.
 Wealthsimple Trade is a DIY trading platform that allows people to buy stocks, while Wealthsimple Cash is their version of a chequing account.

 Your investment is put into an array with ETF from Vanguard, VanEck, BMO, Powershares, and WisdomTree.
 The array has three principal portfolios (balanced, conservative, and growth).
 However, you can’t choose your portfolio.
 Instead, you will be asked several risk tolerance-related questions when you sign up, and your answers will determine the portfolio they put you in.

 Also, you can access Wealthsimple Black if you have over $100,000 worth of assets to invest. , It comes with access to airport lounges worldwide, a financial planning session with a human advisor, and a slashed fee.

 Another option is Wealthsimple Generation.
 It comes with thorough financial planning, the chance to create custom portfolios, and human advisors.
 All you have to do to access it is deposit $500,000.